pietervdvn/MapComplete/Docs/Layers/tree_node.md

-The question is  *What is the circumference of the tree trunk?<p class='subtle'>This is measured at a height of 1.30m</p>*
+The question is  *What is the circumference of the tree trunk?*

 This rendering asks information about the property  [circumference](https://wiki.openstreetmap.org/wiki/Key:circumference)